TonyViT/ViveFocusAR/README.md

 * Open the Build Settings window and switch Unity platform to Android (File -> Build Settings -> tap on Android -> Switch Platform)
 * If you see a pop up by Vive Wave asking you to set some settings, be lazy and select "Accept All"
 * Always in the Build Settings window, change the Build System to Internal
-* Set the scene Assets\ViveFocusAR\Scenes\PermissionsRequestScene as the first scene to be built for the app; then set the scene Assets\ViveFocusAR\Scenes\FocusAR_Test as the second one (again you do this in the Build Settings of Unity)
+* Check that the scene Assets\ViveFocusAR\Scenes\PermissionsRequestScene is the first scene to be built for the app and that the scene Assets\ViveFocusAR\Scenes\FocusAR_Test is the second one (again you do this in the Build Settings of Unity)
-* Open the Player Settings from the Build Settings Window: in Other Settings -> Identification -> Package Name, specify "com.ntw.ViveFocusAR" (without the quotes)
-* If you want, also set Assets\ViveFocusAR\Textures\Carrot as the Default Icon
 * Open the file Plugins\Android\AndroidManifest.xml and add the following two lines after the &lt;/application&gt; tag:

 &lt;uses-permission android:name="android.permission.CAMERA" /&gt;
 &lt;uses-feature android:name="android.hardware.camera" /&gt;

 * Hit Build and Run to build the app and execute it into your Focus

 ### Understanding the code